-Remgro’s summarised employment equity report as at 31 August 2016 is presented in Figure 2 and sets out the distribution by race of permanent employees per occupation level.
+Remgro’s summarised employment equity report as at 31 August 2017 is presented in Figure 2 and sets out the distribution by race of permanent employees per occupation level.

 Remgro complies with the requirements of the Skills Development Act in terms of which a fixed percentage of its payroll is paid as a training levy to the South African Revenue Service.
 An annual report concerning all the training which has taken place in the Company is also submitted to the relevant SETA.

 As Remgro is not an operating company it has a small procurement function and its procurement profile is characterised by a high service component as opposed to materials purchased.
-Remgro purchases more than half of its goods and services from BBBEE-accredited vendors.
+Remgro purchases more than half of its goods and services from BBBEE accredited vendors.
 The improvement of the preferential procurement score remains a focus area for Remgro.

 ENTERPRISE AND SOCIO-ECONOMIC DEVELOPMENT